Google Drive: Mobile apps

 The main Google Drive mobile app supported editing of documents and spreadsheets until April 2014, when the capability was moved to separate, standalone apps for Google Docs, Google Sheets, and Google Slides.
 The Google Drive app on Android allows users to take a photo of a document, sign, or other text and use optical character recognition to convert to text that can be edited.
 In October 2014, the Android app was updated with a Material Design user interface, improved search, the ability to add a custom message while sharing a file, and a new PDF viewer.

 Encryption

 Before 2013, Google did not encrypt data stored on its servers.
-Following information that the United States' National Security Agency had "direct access" to servers owned by multiple technology companies, including Google, the company began testing encrypting data in July and enabled encryption for data in transit between its data centers in November.
-Since 2021, Google Drive has been providing a client-side encryption feature.
+Following the disclosure of PRISM, a worldwide mass surveillance program, by Edward Snowden, it was revealed that the United States' National Security Agency had "direct access" to servers owned by multiple technology companies, including Google, the company began testing encrypting data in July and enabled encryption for data in transit between its data centers in November.
+However, Google Drive did not provide client-side encryption until 2021, when Google Workspace Enterprise Plus and Education Plus customers gained access to client-side encryption, but for ordinary customers, Google still keeps users' encryption keys, so they can still access the user content inside the Drive folders.